alexanderlukanin13/for_each_file/README.rst

 ------------------

 If both input and output is plain text, use ``convert_texts`` and forget about reading and writing files.
-For example, here's a snippet which MAKES EVERYTHING UPPERCASE:
+For example, here's a snippet which transforms all files into uppercase:

 .. code-block:: python